Rakibuzzaman47/Embed-Messenger-Chat/README.md

  - Paste it to your site's header part's bottom area, just before <b>&lt;/head&gt;</b> tag.
  - Go to your Facebook Page.
 Under the Cover Photo hover your mouse pointer on <b><em>Messages</em></b> button.
 Click on <b><em>Copy Messenger Link</em></b>.
 You'll get a link like http://m.me/serviceandmaintenance.net.
 Copy that link.
  - Replace the link you've on the footer part which you copied a while ago, with the one you got from your Facebook Page.
+ - You may change the css for more customization.

   If you face any problem, then visit our site https://serviceandmaintenance.net or send us a email at shabujmona@gmail.com.